Katsu-alpha/aos-tools/README.md

 <br><br>
 ## esx-names.py

-Sometimes customer does not allow us to enable 'advertise-ap-name' before survey starts.
+Sometimes customers do not allow us to enable 'advertise-ap-name' before survey starts.
-The AP names in Ekahau survey result will be shown as 'Measured AP-<last 2 octets of BSSID>' in such case and it is annoying to look up actual AP names when we need to know the location or configuration of it.
+The AP names in Ekahau survey result will be shown as 'Measured AP-<last 2 octets of BSSID>' in such case and it is annoying to look up actual AP names when we need to know the location or configuration of them.
 This script will update the Ekahau file with actual AP name using AP name-BSS mapping information ('show ap bss-table' output).

 #### Command Syntax
 ```